 The “Product” is the least controversial part: everybody knows what a product is.

-So, taking into account the importance of all three components, an MVP app will be a mobile app that requires the least efforts to build and includes just enough functionality to get your customers to subscribe or pre-order the full-featured version of the app.
+So, taking into account the importance of all three components, an MVP in mobile app development, will be a mobile solution that requires the least effort to build and includes just enough functionality to get your customers to subscribe or pre-order the full-featured version of the app.
 As Ash Maurya, the author of Running Lean, succinctly put it:

 MVP is the smallest thing you can build that delivers customer value (and as a bonus captures some of that value back, i.e. gets you paid).